-The emancipation of science from philosophy, as explored in chapter 1.2.\(^\), has led to a dangerous assumption: that science can serve as a guiding principle for life.
+The emancipation of science from philosophy, as explored in chapter 1.2.^, has led to a dangerous assumption: that science can serve as a guiding principle for life.
 This belief stems from the dogmatic fallacy of uniformitarianism, which posits that scientific facts are valid independent of mind and time.
+Whi facts are valid independent of mind and time.
 While this assumption may seem inconsequential in the practical realm of scientific progress, it becomes profoundly problematic when applied to questions of human evolution and the future of life itself.